 In February 2016, our Board adopted Corporate Governance Guidelines that set forth key principles to guide the Board in its exercise of responsibilities and serve the interests of the Company and our stockholders.
 The Corporate Governance Guidelines were reviewed and updated by the Board in February 2018.
-Our Corporate Governance Guidelines can be found on the Corporate Governance page under the Investors and Media - Corporate Governance section of our website at www.dynavax.com.
+Our Corporate Governance Guidelines can be found under the header "Investors" and, within that, under the header "Corporate Governance and Compliance" of our website at www.dynavax.com.
 In addition, these guidelines are available in print to any stockholder who requests a copy.
-Please direct all requests to our Corporate Secretary, Dynavax Technologies Corporation, 2100 Powell Street, Suite 900, Emeryville, California 94608.
+Please direct all requests to our Corporate Secretary, Dynavax Technologies Corporation, 2100 Powell Street, Suite 720, Emeryville, California 94608.